Soldelli/gait_anomaly_detection/ALV/README.md

 - Download and install [Android Studio](https://developer.android.com/studio).
 - Select `Open an existing Android Studio project` and chose the ALV folder of this repository.
 - Connect the smartphone you want to use for data collection and pair it with the computer is necessary.
-- Clic on the green play button and when asked select the smatphone as testing devide.
+- Click on the green play button and when asked to select the smartphone as a testing device.
 This will install the application on the smartphone.

 ## Usage
 <p align="center">